 What is a home reversion plan and how do they work?

-A home reversion plan is a type of equity release that lets you take some of the equity out of your home by selling all or part of your home, usually for less than the market value.
+A home reversion plan is a type of equity release that lets you take some of the equity out of your home by selling all or part it, usually for less than the market value.
 Although you no longer own all your home, you can continue to live there rent free until you die or move into permanent care.
 Most home reversion plans start from age 60.

 With this type of equity release scheme, you will still be responsible for the upkeep of the whole property however you will only benefit from any rise in house prices on the percentage of property you own.